Uberspace/lab/source/guide_gitlab.rst

-The ``SIDEKIQ_WORKERS=1`` setting ensures to run only one worker which uses around 500-600MB and leaves enough headroom to run another app on the same host, so your ``sidekiq`` host doesn't need to be dedicated to the sidekiq app alone.
+The ``SIDEKIQ_WORKERS=1`` setting ensures to run only one worker which uses around 500-600MB and leaves enough headroom to run another app on the same host, so your ``sidekiq`` host doesn't need to be dedicated to sidekiq alone.
-As long as you don't want to serve 500 users with your gitlab instance I don't think there is the need for more workers.

 Final steps
 ===========